amckay/OptStab/README.md

 In the paper, we consider several variants of the model corresponding to different parameter values and model specifications.
 In the code, these versions are referenced by the variable `VERSION`, which is set by a command-line argument when the scripts are called.

+## Data and empirical moments

+Some of the calibration targets are empirical moments computed from data downloaded from FRED.
+The script `main_code/EmpiricalMoments.py` reads the raw data series from csv files in `data/FRED` and saves the relevant moments to `data/calibration/Moments.txt`.
+The output file already exists in the replication package so you can skip this step if you are not interested.

+## To compute all results

+The script `main_code/ComputeAll.sh` performs all calculations, produces figures and tables, and writes other results to the screen.
+Running this script takes many hours primarily because it solves the model with many different parameter combinations to construct Table 2.
+Rather than running the script as it is written, you may prefer to look at the comments in the script to find the part that you are interested in.

-## The main results
+## Explanation of steps to compute the main results

 The main results in our paper are the effect of business cycles on the optimal social insurance system reported in sections 6.2 and 6.3.
 These results correspond to `VERSION = 1`.
+The steps below are executed by `ComputeAll.sh`, but we list them here to give some more explanation.

 First we need to find the grid on which we solve the model:
 ```